obrhubr/obrhubr.github.io/_posts/2024-05-26-nyt-connections.md

 They - in typical reddit fashion - reminded me that self-promotion is strictly prohibited by striking me with the ban hammer.
 Even though I was not selling anything, which I also told them, they were adamant on keeping their users safe from my posts.

 I accept that of course, but it’s a bit sad as people seemed to enjoy them.
-We got several comments, my favorite being: “Ich liebe es 😡 aber mein Telefon landete schon 2* an der Wand.” which translates to “I love it 😡 but I threw my phone twice against the wall already.”
+We got several comments, my favourite being: “Ich liebe es 😡 aber mein Telefon landete schon 2* an der Wand.” which translates to “I love it 😡 but I threw my phone twice against the wall already.”

 The actual impact of this short stint on reddit were 310 new users in total, playing a grand total of about 140 games.
 Not a bad conversion rate…